mazzarito/ZippopotamusClient-PHP/README.md

 Zippopotamus PHP Library
 ================================
-A library to abstract the Zippopotamus API
+A library to abstract the Zippopotamus API, no longer depends on ZendFramework and instead depends on Laminas which is the community supported fork of ZendFramework.

 Installation
 ------------